RoadAtlas

 Small river town on the west bank of the Magdalena.
 A handy break point with views toward the dry Huila hills.

-Villavieja — City — Tatacoa Desert and San Agustín — Colombia
+Villavieja — Stadt — Tatacoa Desert and San Agustín — Kolumbien

 Villavieja